 I serve the soup with cubes of bread that have been soaked in it so that they can lift up pieces of bread coated in the soup with their own hands.

-Ingredients + Substitutions For Slow Cooker Leek and Potato Soup
+Ingredients for Slow Cooker Leek and Potato Soup

-Butter: I use salted butter as this adds additional seasoning but use unsalted if you prefer or you’re trying to keep salt content low for young kids (you can always add more salt at the end)
+- Butter: I use salted butter as this adds additional seasoning but use unsalted if you prefer or you’re trying to keep salt content low (you can always add more salt at the end)

 How To Make Slow Cooker Leek and Potato Soup